 Common Mistakes/Drawbacks made during Epic Management

-- The ambiguity between the ideas and sometimes the complex mechanism creates complication between the spics and stories and confuses them with the product backlogs which ultimately affects the epic hierarchy.
-This makes the story and epic tracking, a complicated task.
+- The ambiguity between the ideas and sometimes the complex mechanism creates complications between the spics and stories and confuses them with the product backlogs, which ultimately affects the epic hierarchy.
+This makes the story and epic tracking a complicated task.

 - The ambiguity of ideas creates a great deal of uncertainty and waste of useful estimates as the items are unclear due to haziness.